-The romance of Shahrukh Khan and Kajol in Dilwale Dulhaniya Le Jayenge (DDLJ) on the snowy Swiss Alps added Switzerland on my Europe’s bucket list since the ’90s.
+The romance of Shahrukh Khan and Kajol in Dilwale Dulhaniya Le Jayenge (DDLJ) on the snowy Swiss Alps added Switzerland to my Europe bucket list since the ’90s.
 And so visiting Switzerland was one of my most cherished travel dreams.
 When I find got my hands on my ticket to Paris, I knew I had to visit nearby Zurich, even for 2 days.
-No amount of money or time constraint can stop me.
-So, I traveled to Paris and planned to spend two days in Zurich on the weekend.
+No amount of money or time constraint could stop me.
+So, as I travelled to Paris and planned to spend two days in Zurich on the weekend.
 However, now I know 2 days in Zurich are definitely less, but enough to make you fall with the entire country.

 Things to know before planning your 2-day in Zurich excursion

 Currency – CHF (Swiss Francs).
 Euro’s are accepted but with an exchange rate.